google/software-product-sprint/walkthroughs/week-2-server/step-1-servlets-walkthrough.md

 ## Why Servlets?

 Most large projects use a framework like Spring, Grails, or Flask.
+These frameworks will implement a `Servlet` that processes and delegates requests using more advanced techniques, for example automatically converting requests and responses based on `@Annotations` and  supporting multiple content representations (think `json`, `pdf` and `html` output for the same data).
-So why are we using servlets?
+So why are we using servlets directly?

 First, learning the fundamentals is important for understanding the higher-level concepts used by a framework.
 It's hard to learn a framework before